 But truth be told?
 Any homemade pie dough you make is worlds away better than anything you can buy at the store, so don't be worried if you are a beginner: you're going to do great!

 This all butter pie crust recipe has more than just the three essential ingredients mentioned above.
-This recipe for pie crust contains:
+This is an overview of the ingredients, as well as an explanation behind them.
+For the full recipe, scroll down to the end of the article.

 - All Purpose Flour: Generally speaking pastry flour is the best flour for making pastry because it has a lower protein content.
 But most people don't keep it in their kitchen, so this recipe it calls for all-purpose flour.